Jan. 13, 2025

 Learning Format

-The Master of Health Administration, offered by the School of Public Health, is the premier professional program for those seeking to lead the health systems of the future.
-Focused on the organization, delivery and management of healthcare and public health systems and services, this program will equip you with the skills and insight needed to lead in a variety of healthcare settings, including hospitals, medical group practices, healthcare consulting firms and health departments.
+The Master of Health Administration is the premier professional program for those seeking to lead the health services organizations and health systems of the future.
+Focused on the organization, delivery, management and financing of health services and public health systems, this program will equip you with the skills and insights needed to lead in a variety of health services and public health settings, including hospitals, medical group practices, long-term and rehabilitation care, behavioral health, managed care, healthcare consulting firms and health departments.
 With both full- and part-time options, as well as other flexible features – including the option to complete your internship experience with your current employer – the MHA program will take you beyond the business of healthcare.

 The MHA program is designed for those who want to build their careers specifically in the healthcare industry.
 From unparalleled partnerships and internship experiences to exclusive access to leading experts and industry-specific resources, this unique program will help you go further faster as a healthcare leader.